Carmel station

-Carmel Monon Depot, also known as Monon Depot Museum, is a historic train station located at Carmel, Hamilton County, Indiana.
+Carmel Monon Depot, also known as Monon Depot Museum, is a historic train station located at Carmel, Indiana.
 It was built in 1883 by the Monon Railroad, and is a one-story, rectangular frame building measuring 45 by 18 ft.
 It has a gable roof with wide overhanging eaves.
 It originally served as a passenger station and freight depot until services were discontinued in 1961 and 1974, respectively.
 It was moved to its present location in 1980, and in 1981 a 20 by 18 ft addition was constructed.
 The building was subsequently renovated and houses a local history museum.

-It was listed on the National Register of Historic Places in 2013.
+It was listed on the National Register of Historic Places in 2013, and was delisted in 2023.